News — Page 452

 Alabama’s only cruise ship will continue docking at the port of Mobile.
 Mayor Sandy Stimpson says the city has extended its contract with Carnival Cruise Line for the company to keep offering trips aboard the Carnival Fantasy from Mobile.

-On Tuesday, Governor Kay Ivey joined The Westervelt Company and other leaders in announcing a major expansion of the company’s operations in rural Clarke County.
-A new lumber mill will be constructed in Thomasville, the second sawmill for the storied 134-year old company based in Tuscaloosa.
-The Westervelt Company is expanding its wood products manufacturing […]
+On Tuesday, Gov. Ivey joined The Westervelt Company and other leaders in announcing a major expansion of the company's operations in rural Clarke County.

-Sen. Doug Jones (D-Mountain Brook) is raising eyebrows again with his ambivalence towards representing the views of the majority of his constituents, saying, “I’m just going to do what I think is the right thing.”
-He has previously stated, to significant pushback, that representing the majority of Alabamians is not “the be all to end […]
+Doug Jones has previously stated, to significant pushback, that representing the majority of Alabamians is not "the be all to end all."

 Dave & Buster's opens first Alabama location